Nissan Micra: Motorsport

 During the K11's production life, there was a series of national rally championship trophies held all over Europe called the Micra Challenge.
 This was intended as a cheap introduction to rallying, as the cars all had identical 1.3 L race-prepared engines.
 The UK series ran between 1995 and 1999.
 This model is still used in club and national rallies.
 In France, the 1.3 L model was used as the basis for a circuit racing one-make cup for celebrity drivers, the Nissan Stars Cup.
 In Portugal, the Micra spawned a one-make trophy alongside the National Rally Championship for Beginners.

-Both K10 and K11 models are very popular choices for beginner autocross but due to K10s getting rarer, K11s are more commonly used now.
-The K11 is also very popular as a 'micro' banger in the UK, competing in 1200 cc engine limit classes with success.

 In the late 1990s, a K11 was adapted into a VQ30 mid-engined 4WD configuration to race in the Trophée Andros, the French ice racing series.
 Drivers who raced this car include Érik Comas, Philippe Gache, Stéphane Peterhansel and Emmanuel Collard.